nginx-proxy/nginx-proxy/docs/README.md

 [acme-companion](https://github.com/nginx-proxy/acme-companion) is a lightweight companion container for the nginx-proxy.
 It allows the automated creation/renewal of SSL certificates using the ACME protocol.

 By default nginx-proxy generates location blocks to handle ACME HTTP Challenge.
-Ths behavior can be changed with environment variable `ACME_HTTP_CHALLENGE_LOCATION`.
+This behavior can be changed with environment variable `ACME_HTTP_CHALLENGE_LOCATION`.
 It accepts these values:

 - `true`: default behavior, handle ACME HTTP Challenge in all cases.
 - `false`: do not handle ACME HTTP Challenge at all.